fouadAmer/CoCoTA_/README.txt

-This software, named CoCoTA (Consistent and Correct Text Annotations) is an active learning based text annotation tool.
+This software, named CoCoTA (Quick, "Co"nsistent and "Co"rrect "T"ext "A"nnotations) is an active learning based text annotation tool.
 More specifically, the software is target sequential annotation tasks such Part-of-Activity Tagging as described by Amer and Golparvard (2019).

 If you are using this software for a scientific contribution, please include the following citation: